Michael Sucsy: The Vow

 Sucsy's follow-up to Grey Gardens was The Vow, a romantic drama set in Chicago, starring Rachel McAdams and Channing Tatum.
 The Vow was released by Sony Screen Gems and Columbia Pictures on February 10, 2012.
 It was a critical and commercial success, becoming the eighth highest-grossing romantic drama film since 1980.
 In an interview with The Advocate's Jeremy Kinser, Sucsy said for his follow-up to Grey Gardens "I wanted to make something for a mainstream audience."
 He was also pleased with the opportunity to work with Lange a second time.
 "There are multiple layers to everything she does," he told The Advocate.
 "I'm not kidding when I say I'd look over and the grips and prop guys who are obviously watching — but not on the same level that I need to watch — their eyes are bugging out and their mouths are agape.
 We rewrote scenes and deepened scenes for her because you don't want to waste that kind of talent."

 Every Day

-Sucsy followed up The Vow with the film adaptation of the novel Every Day.
+Sucsy followed up The Vow with a film adaptation of the novel Every Day.
 The movie was released on February 23, 2018.

-Every Day is a 2018 American romantic fantasy drama film directed by Michael Sucsy and written by Jesse Andrews, based on the 2012 novel of the same name by David Levithan.
+Every Day is a 2018 American romantic fantasy drama film directed by Sucsy and written by Jesse Andrews, based on the 2012 novel of the same name by David Levithan.
 The film stars Angourie Rice as 16-year-old Rhiannon, who falls in love with a traveling soul who wakes each morning in a different body; Justice Smith, Debby Ryan and Maria Bello also star.